wilkelab/cowplot/README.md

 # Installation

+This package is available on CRAN [here](http://cran.r-project.org/web/packages/cowplot/index.html) and can be installed via

+    install.packages("cowplot")

 You can install the latest development version of this package using the devtools package.
 In your R console, simply enter:

     devtools::install_github("wilkelab/cowplot")